The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 Okay, how do you do it here?

-I never and I figured I don't, whatever it takes here, I don't want to do it.
+And I figured I don't, whatever it takes here, I don't want to do it.

-So after five years I left.
+So after five years, I left.

 Nothing wrong with it.

-I just it wasn't for me.
+I just, it wasn't for me.

-And you know you've seen the nurse much more often than you've seen the doctor.
+And you know, you've seen the nurse much more often than you've seen the doctor.

-Doctor showed once a day, maybe.
+Doctor show once a day, maybe.

 And if you're really not sick, maybe once a week.

-Um, if you join a union, you know what you're getting into.
+So you know, if you join a union, you know what you're getting into.

 You should.

-And your only option to earn more is overtime.
+Your only option to earn more is overtime or quit and do something else.

 I won't say it's problem.

-It's it's not a lack of sympathy.
+It's not a lack of sympathy.

-It's just well, wait a minute.
+It's just, well, wait a minute.

-You knew when you chose this profession, what it was.
+You knew when you chose this profession what it was.

-Every one of us thought the owner was the biggest blithering idiot on the face of the earth.
+My first two years working at the little radio station in my hometown, every one of us thought the owner was the biggest blithering idiot on the face of the earth.

-And we'd we'd all get together and talk about what a doom coffee was and how we would be running it better if we were in charge, and how we'd be doing this different, we'd be doing that better, and we wouldn't be as cheap.
+We'd all get together and talk about what a doom coffee was and how we would be running it better if we were in charge.

-I said, Well, I was with some of the guys at the station.
+I said, well, I was with some of the guys at the station.

 What are you doing?

-Eh, you know, we're complaining about the owner, and he just lit into me.
+And he just lit into me.

 You were what?

-And I said, Yeah, we're talking about what an idiot the guy is.
+And I said, yeah, we're talking about what an idiot the guy is.

-Now, if we were doing ought to be doing this and my dad lit into me.
+Now, if we were to be doing this.

-You don't have the slightest idea what you're talking about.
+He said, you don't have the slightest idea what you're talking about.

 You don't know who that man is.

-You don't know what he's done to get who in the hell are you to say you're two years doing this, and you think you got all the answers?
+Who in the hell are you to say you're two years doing this?

 He just lit into me like you can't believe.